The business programs offered by the Donald L. Harrison College of Business are accredited

 - Use the Internet, spreadsheet, database, word processing, statistical, and presentation

-Demonstrated knowledge of the fundamentals of the business disciplines
+Advanced knowledge of the fundamentals

 Accounting, finance, business law, management information systems, marketing, management,